CDSoft/pp/src/pp.md

 PP - Generic preprocessor (with pandoc in mind)
 ===============================================

-[PP] is a text preprocessor designed for Pandoc (and more generally Markdown).
+[PP] is a text preprocessor designed for Pandoc (and more generally Markdown and reStructuredText).

 The [PP] package used to contain three preprocessors for [Pandoc].